Alipsa/uso/readme.md

 - variables that are declared without a type are global.
 You can use ant properties if you prefer, but it is not necessary.
 - variables that are declared with a type or with def are local
 - Maven ant tasks and the groovyc task are already defined so no need to do taskdef for them.
+- The uso ant tasks are also defined so you can use them directly in the build script without having to do a taskdef for them.
+They are:
+  - Layout - This is used to define the project layout, e.g. source directories, build directories, etc.
+  - ModularGroovyDoc - This is used to generate groovydoc for a project.
+  - ValidatePom - Used to validate a pom file against the maven pom schema.

 ## Installation
 To install uso, you need to have Groovy installed.
 You can use [sdkman](https://sdkman.io/) to install it.
 Once you have Groovy installed, you can install uso in the project you want to use it in using the following command: